jeanmathieupotvin/foodsviewer/README.md

 # Bugs and feedback

 Submit them [here](https://github.com/jeanmathieupotvin/foodsviewer/issues).
-Also, if you have the time to actually give me some feedback, I would really appreciate it.
+Also, if you have the time to give me some feedback, I would really appreciate it.
 It is always reassuring to have someone else look at your code.
-Thanks!
+Thank you!